dij0s/PETAL/thesis/bachelor_thesis.typ

 It is important to note that the G-eval and expert scores cannot be compared, each being grounded in a distinct evaluation framework.

-G-eval offers a standardized framework with set evaluation criteria, allowing for consistent and reliable benchmarking.
+G-eval offers a standardized framework with set evaluation criteria, allowing for a more consistent and reliable benchmarking.
 This enables the comparison of different solutions under identical conditions.
+#highlight("TODO: parler de randomness quand même ??")
+#highlight("TODO: parler potentiel benchmark rag?")

 By presenting both evaluation methods, the objectivity of an automated scoring is complemented by the more practice-oriented expert judgment
 This dual approach treats both methodological rigor and contextual relevance to assess the quality of the solution.